themanyone/whisper_dictation/README.md

 export OPENAI_API_KEY=<my API key>
 ```

 We heard OpenAI also has enterprise endoints for ChatGPT that offer some privacy and security.
-But we have never been affiliated with OpenAI and make no claims about its proprietary domains.
+But we have never been contacted by OpenAI and make no claims about its proprietary domains.

 **AI Images.** Now with `sdapi.py`, images may be generated locally, or across the network.
 Requires [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 Start `webui.sh` on the server with --api options.
 Also use --medvram or --lowvram if your video is as bad as ours.
 If using remotely, configure our `sdapi.py` client with the server's address.